Question: If I get two tickets from one incident, will they both count against me for insurance purposes?

 To find out what your current auto insurer’s rules are charging for multiple tickets on the same day, contact your agent and ask.
 You may also want to request a surcharge schedule that lists all the violations your car insurance company will raise your rates for and by how much.

-If your rates do rise because violations or accidents, don’t be afraid to shop around.
+If your rates do rise because violations or accidents, don’t be afraid to do a car insurance comparison.
 Insurance company rating systems vary greatly, and another auto insurer may surcharge less for what is on your driving record and give you cheaper overall car insurance rates.